Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.cli.md

     - name: Get a gallery.
     - name: VirtualMachineRunCommandGet
     - name: List Container Services by Resource Group
-    - name: Create a proximity placement group.
+    - name: List proximity placement groups in a resource group.
     - name: Get information about a virtual machine image.
     - name: Get information about a managed disk.
     - name: List all disk encryption sets in a resource group.